 Small Unmanned Aircraft Systems (sUAS), otherwise known as drones, are defined as any aircraft weighing between .55 lbs.
 (250 grams) and less than 55 lbs.
 (25 kg) along with its associated elements, operated without the possibility of direct human intervention from within or on the aircraft.
-Where required by law, these aircraft must be registered with the FAA to be in compliance with this policy.
-Model Aircraft are defined as a sUAS that is flown within visual line of sight of the person operating the aircraft, and is flown for hobby or recreational purposes.
+Where required by law, these aircraft must be registered with the FAA to comply with this policy.
+Model Aircraft are defined as sUAS flown within visual line of sight of the person operating the aircraft and is flown for hobby or recreational purposes.